 See our best practice guidelines about designing and promoting your survey.

-Please inform the Student Engagement Team about your planned student survey.
+Please inform the Student Engagement Team about your planned staff lead student survey.
 This helps us to maintain a calendar of student surveys for the University, so that we can ensure that timeframes for large surveys are coordinated in order to minimise survey fatigue amongst students.

 Please ensure that your research complies with the University's ethical research principles.

-Protocol for surveys of over 250 students
+Staff protocol for surveys of over 250 students

-You must seek permission from the Centre of Learning & Teaching to run the survey.
+Staff must seek permission from the Centre of Learning & Teaching to run the survey.
 Please complete the survey scheduling request form and email it to the Student Engagement team at email@example.com.

-At least one of the people involved in creating the survey must have recent training or experience in survey and questionnaire design.
+At least one of the staff involved in creating the survey must have recent training or experience in survey and questionnaire design.
 The Student Engagement team can advise about training to allow departments to fulfill this condition.

 The surveyor must have a clear plan for feedback of the results of the survey to the student community.